Garmin Fenix to get AMOLED?

 First up.
 A: No!
 At least not yet.

 Garmin’s current aviation range is now the D2 Air ($499), D2 Delta ($899) and MARQ Aviator ($1500).
-The more expensive D2 Delta is effectively a Garmin Fenix 6 and, unfortunately, if you look closely at the specs, the new D2 Air is ‘just’ a Venu model with a few extra features and a different name.
+The more expensive D2 Delta seems to be a Garmin Fenix 6 but if you look closely at the specs, the new D2 Air is ‘just’ a Venu model with a few extra features and a different name.